kyleconroy/python-twilio2/docs/index.rst

 The :doc:`/getting-started` will get you up and running in a few quick minutes.
 This guide assumes you understand the core concepts of Twilio.
 If you've never used Twilio before, don't fret!
 Just read `about how Twilio works <http://www.twilio.com/api/>`_ and then jump in.

-For a more indepth guide to specific protions of the library, check out the User Guide below.

 User Guide
 ==================

-Functionality is split over three different subpackages within **twilio-python**
+Functionality is split over three different subpackages within **twilio-python**.
+Below are indepth guide to specific protions of the library.

 REST API
 ----------